ajhager/copycat/README.txt

 12/07/09
 Workspace strings have been completely revamped and enough random bugs have been fixed to allow all types of codelets to be run now.
-Ther are no longer an major hurdles left beyond continuing to go through method by method to ensure accuracy.
+There are no longer any major hurdles left beyond continuing to go through method by method to ensure accuracy.

 12/04/09